 Players with temporary or permanent disabilities that prevent them from fulfilling certain conditions of the Official Rules of Chess shall have special consideration in meeting those rules.
 Their opponents shall be offered the same, or equivalent in the judgment of the TD, consideration.
 The tournament director is responsible for seeing that both opponents know about and understand any special rules for that particular game.
 No player may refuse to play a disabled or assisted human opponent.
-For rules regarding computers see 36, Rules and Regulations For Computer Participants.
 For Internet rules regarding disabled players see Rule 14.
 Players with Disabilities (Chapter 10).